alistairjordan/DongleDebian/edl/README.md

 # IMPORTANT
 *MAKE SURE YOU BACKUP BEFORE DEPLOYING.*

-THE GPT is guesswork based on my own device.
+The GPT is guesswork based on my own device.

 ## Deployment Process